Official UK Government Partner

 Domestic Abuse

 Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
-Vulnerable adults can be victims of domestic abuse.
+Children and vulnerable adults can be victims of domestic abuse.
 They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
 All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.

 The definition from the Home Office is as follows: